Rules and Regulations

 VI.
 Golf Carts

-Golf carts are available at the pro shop at published rates.
+Golf carts are available at the Golf Shop at published rates.

 Golf Cart Rules: Golf cart operation is limited to persons 16 years of age or older.
 Children 6 or older, accompanied by an adult member playing golf, are permitted on golf carts as a rider only.
 Children under 6 are not permitted on golf carts.
 Only two persons are permitted to ride on a golf cart.
 Golf carts must be driven on paths where indicated.
 Please obey all cart directional signs.
-Golf carts must not be driven closer to greens than indicated by the white “golf cart” posts.
-Carts MUST return to designated cart paths as they approach “white posts” on each side of the fairway approximately 30 yards in front of the greens and top of the hill on the 6th fairway.
-Please do not drive golf carts in woods or heavy rough.
-Please deposit trash in appropriate receptacles to keep our course beautiful.
-Please return golf carts to area designated by the sign at pro shop.
-Carts returned after hours of pro shop operation should be placed in the parking area at the entrance to the cart storage area.
+Golf carts must not be driven any closer to greens than indicated by the white “golf cart” posts.
+Carts MUST be returned to the designated cart paths as they approach “white posts” on each side of the fairway approximately 30 yards in front of the greens and the top of the hill on the 6th fairway.
+Please do not drive golf carts in the woods or heavy rough.
+Please deposit trash in appropriate receptacles to keep our Course beautiful.
+Please return golf carts to area designated by the sign at Golf Shop.
+Carts returned after hours of Golf Shop operation should be placed in the parking area at the entrance to the cart storage area.
 All carts must be returned by 8:00 p.m. or dusk, whichever occurs earlier.
 Persons operating or occupying a cart with a blue flag are responsible for the safe and careful operation of the cart.
 In no event should a cart be operated within 20 feet of a green.
-Players wishing to utilize blue flags must request these privileges to the golf chair each year in writing.
+Players wishing to utilize blue flags must request these privileges to the Golf Committee Chair each year in writing.

-The Club’s courts are for the exclusive use of the members and their guests.
-All tennis players must register at the pro shop before playing.
+The Club’s Tennis/Pickleball Courts are for the exclusive use of members and their guests.
+All players must sign in on the sign in sheet outside of the office before playing.
 Court times may be reserved up to two weeks in advance.
-Rules for court use are available at the pro shop.
+Rules for Court use are available at the Golf Shop.
 Fees for guests are listed in the annual fee schedule.

-The clubhouse offers all the amenities associated with a private country club and facilities are restricted to members and their guests.
-The clubhouse is also available for private group dining, parties, and weddings.
-Please contact the Dining Room Manager or the Club Manager for availability.
+The Clubhouse offers all the amenities associated with a private country club and facilities are restricted to members and their guests.
+The Clubhouse is also available for private group dining, parties, and weddings.
+Please contact the Clubhouse Manager for availability.

-Dining and bar services are available in the clubhouse daily in July and August, and on Saturday evenings throughout the year.
+Dining and bar services are available in the Cubhouse daily in July and August, and on Saturday evenings throughout the year.
 Buffets, a la carte, casual dining, and special event menus are featured throughout the year.
-PLEASE REFER TO MONTHLY CALENDARS FOR DINING AND BAR SCHEDULES AND SPECIAL EVENTS DURING THE SPRING, WINTER, AND FALL.
+Please refer to monthly calendars for dining and bar schedules and special events during the spring, winter and fall.

 IX.
 Alcoholic Beverages

-Alcoholic beverages may only be purchased from the bar or at the Half Way House by members or guests of members.
+Alcoholic beverages may only be purchased from the bar, Golf Shop or at the Halfway House by members or guests of members.

 CALENDAR OF EVENTS

 Members will receive a monthly calendar of events prior to the beginning of each month the club is in operation.
 The monthly calendars will detail the upcoming athletic and social events.
-Copies of the calendars are also available at the club house and pro shop or at www.eaglesmerecc.com.
+Copies of the calendars are also available at the Business Office, Clubhouse and Pro Shop or at www.eaglesmerecc.com.